graphcore-research/graphcore-research.github.io/_posts/2025-06/2025-06-11-cube-root-formats.md

 <script src="/assets/js/posts/2025-06/cube-root-formats/crd_iplot_alpha.js"></script>
 <div id="crd-iplot-alpha" style="width: 32em"></div>

 Note that the distribution of quantised values isn't uniform at the optimum (`alpha=1/3`), and the centroids are more spread out than they would be under quantile quantisation (`alpha=1`).
-But this does indeed result in lower MSE for standard normal data.
+At `alpha=1` we would expect the bin counts to be uniform, but the end bin locations are approximate, causing more values to fall into the these bins.
+We see that the cube root rule (`alpha=1/3`) results in lower MSE for standard normal data.

 _Note that this plot uses slightly different code from the above: `ppf(torch.linspace(0, 1, n+2)[1:-1])`, which performs better for the cube root rule, but worse for quantile quantisation, but in both cases, the cube root rule has lower MSE than quantile quantisation._